 If you’re worried about the side effects, speak to your vet

-Steroids such as prednisone are inexpensive and considered beneficial as a cancer treatment for dogs.
-Prednisone for dogs can reduce swelling, slow tumor growth, and decrease inflammation within a week.
+Steroids for dogs, such as prednisone, are inexpensive.
+The medication can reduce swelling, slow tumor growth, and decrease inflammation within a week.

-On the downside, steroids cause uncomfortable side effects and cannot be used as a long-term treatment for cancer.
-Once the course is completed and they’ve been tapered off the meds, you might be back to square one.
+On the downside, steroids shouldn’t be used as a long-term treatment for cancer because of the side effects.
+Once the course is completed and they’re tapered off the meds, you might be back to square one.

 Cortisone will send your dog’s appetite into overdrive!
-You’ll notice that your dog is constantly looking for food, and despite finishing a meal, they’ll still act as if they’re starved.
+They’ll constantly looking for food, and despite finishing a meal, they’ll still act as if they’re starved.
 Of course, giving in to their food drive means rapid weight gain and obesity, which comes with its own set of complications.
-The problem is that you’re trying to give your pet comfort by relieving cancer symptoms such as pain and swelling, but then you find that prescribed steroids are causing symptoms such as constant hunger, weight gain, and depression.
-So, do you continue with treatment, or do you quit the cortisone because you don’t want the time they have left to be spent in discomfort?
+The problem is that you’re trying to give your pet comfort by relieving cancer symptoms, such as pain and swelling, but prescribed steroids cause symptoms such as constant hunger, weight gain, and depression.

 If you notice that a treatment is affecting their quality of life and the joy and light that was once in their eyes is gone, it’s time to go back to the drawing board.
 Speak to your vet about alternative therapy for cancer in pets and treatment options to improve their comfort.